rohitgujral16/simple-html-application-hosted-on-k8s/README.md

 S3 bucket(containing string)--> Lambda (to read string from bucket)--> ApiGateway(To host and integrate with lambda)
 ## To achieve this we will use the below services
-- S3 Bucket  (To store a text file containing string)
 - AWS Lambda (To host the logic to read the string from S3)
+- AWS IAM (To provide required access to Lambda)
 - AWS APIGateway (To host API which integrates with lambda)
 - Github actions (To update the file in S3 once the text file gets updated)

 ## Prerequisites
 - AWS Account
-- S3 Bucket
 - Terraform

 ## Deploying using IAC